LostInZoom/cartagen/docs/manual/polygons.rst

 quite destructive and is mainly used to correct buildings automatically created from aerial or satellite imagery.
-On the other hand, the rectangle transformation is mostly used inside more complex algorithms, such as AGENT as a possible branch inside a decision tree
+On the other hand, the rectangle transformation is mostly used inside more complex algorithms, such as AGENT as a possible branch inside a decision tree.

 Building blocks
 ~~~~~~~~~~~~~~~